Why is my supply line slow draining

 Plumbing

-The answer to 'why is my supply line slow draining' is that a clogged or restricted supply line is the most common cause.
-This can happen due to built-up mineral deposits, debris, or other blockages in the line.
-Symptoms include slow water flow, low water pressure, and the line draining slowly.
+The answer to 'why is my supply line slow draining' is that the supply line could be clogged or restricted.
+This is often caused by mineral buildup, debris, or a kink in the line.
+Symptoms include slow water flow, reduced water pressure, and the supply line taking longer to fill up.

 Step-by-Step Guide